ydahal1/ydahal1/ReadMe.md

 2. Why was the software engineer afraid of the dark?
 Because they heard someone say "sudo rm -rf /" three times.
 3. Why did the cyber security expert break up with their girlfriend?
 Because she kept leaving her passwords on sticky notes around the house.
 4. Why did the programmer quit their job at the travel agency?
 They heard they were going to be working on a "buggy" site.

+     Wed Mar 22 03:15:36 UTC 2023

+1. Why do programmers prefer dark mode?
+Because light attracts bugs.
+2. Why did the cyber criminal quit his job?
+He didn't get arrays.
+3. What do you get when you cross a computer and a life guard?
+A screensaver.
+4. Why did the hacker break up with his girlfriend?
+She kept telling him to "CTRL-ALT-DELETE" their relationship.